innovationOUtside/vce-generic-guide/x-tm351-unused.md

 ```

 Raw (editable) files are saved to the current environment directory as `.dio` files.
-Unfortunately, there doesnlt appear to be a way to export images, so having drawn a diagram, you would have to screenshot it in order to get an image file corresponding to your diagram.
+Unfortunately, there doesn't appear to be a way to export images, so having drawn a diagram, you would have to screenshot it in order to get an image file corresponding to your diagram.

 ## Jupyter Notebook Templates